bdukes/grunt-xmlpoke/README.md

 ```

 #### Fail On Missing XPath
-By default, if the providex XPath expression doesn't match any nodes, the task will silently continue.
+By default, if the provided XPath expression doesn't match any nodes, the task will silently continue.
 You can override this behavior by specifying `failIfMissing` in the `options` (either at the top level of the task, or in a sub-task),
 or within a single replacement.